Specification

 2. Pushing a chunk of collected data to a remote server.

-1. If the buffer is empty, no action is performed.
+1. If the output is already byte-aligned and more_header is not set, no action is performed.

-2. If the buffer is not empty, then the FLUSH Huffman code is written.
+2. If there are pending bits, or if more_header is set, the FLUSH Huffman code is written.
 No offset bits are written following the FLUSH code.
-The remaining buffer bits are zero-padded and flushed.
+The remaining bits are zero-padded to the next byte boundary.

 Miscellaneous